thegreenwebfoundation/developer-docs/src/docs/grid-intensity-cli/tutorials/export-grid-intensity.md

 Here we can see that the current average grid intensity data in the UK is 100.

-Data from the UK Carbon Intensity API is updated every 30 minutes.
-So, if you were to leave the server running, and rerun the above command at a later time then you should see a different grid intensity value.

 <div class="alert alert-info">
-  <p>In reality you would add the Prometheus server as a data source to a tool like Grafana.</p>
+  <p>Data from the UK Carbon Intensity API is updated every 30 minutes.
+So, if you were to leave the server running, and rerun the above command at a later time then you should see a different grid intensity value.</p>
 </div>

 ## Wrapping up

 Now you know how to use the `exporter` command to expose grid intensity on a local server.
 From here you can:

--
+- Use Docker to [deploy the exporter](https://github.com/thegreenwebfoundation/grid-intensity-go#docker-image) to a [Kubernetes](https://github.com/thegreenwebfoundation/grid-intensity-go#kubernetes) or [Nomad](https://github.com/thegreenwebfoundation/grid-intensity-go#nomad) cluster.
+- Use the Prometheus exporter as a data source for a [Grafana visualisation](https://prometheus.io/docs/visualization/grafana/).